emranxec/KeepLearning/README.md

 ```
 ----

-### Q. What is optional, and what is it best used for?
+### Q. What is optional, and what is it best used for? (java.util)
-> Optional is a new container class defined in the java.util package, and used to
-> represent optional values that either exist or do not exist.
-Optional’s chief
+> Optional is a new container class which used to represent optional values that either exist or do not exist.

-> benefit is avoiding null checks, and there are no longer any “NullPointerException”
-> results at run-time.
+> Optional’s chief  benefit is avoiding null checks, and there are no longer any “NullPointerException” results at run-time.
 ----

 ### Q. Difference Between Pessimistic Approach and Optimistic Approach in DBMS